denzel-farmer/PLT-Crusty/docs/type-checking.md

     - but, conceptually can be treated like a linear struct containing a single free primitive component, that gets dot-accessed whenever it is used in a primitive operation.
-    - When linear primitives are on the rhs of an assigment they are consumed/exploded
+    - When linear primitives are on the rhs of an assigment or passed as arguments they are consumed/exploded
         - As a result, using a linear primitive in an expression is not sufficient to consume it, unless that expression is a reassignment or it is passed to a function call
 - When declared, variables with primitive types always include one of these qualifiers
 - Primitive declarations without an 'Unrestricted' or 'Linear' keyword are